aijun198600/SwiftyCss/README.md

   > **!
 Need to import the debug version**

-  `@debug all, refresh, status, load, ticker, at-rule, begin, listen, insert`
+  `@debug all, refresh, status, load, ticker, at-rule, usetime, listen, insert`

    enable debug mode, this will print parse messages.